 In about 90% of cases, when the git provider has an email address on file for the committer, you should be shown user swatches like in the screenshot above.
 These users can be added as a batch by clicking the "Add all" link and choosing a role, or they can be added individually, with their role adjusted after adding.

-For convenience, GitClear automatically creates and maintains a default team called "All Contributors," which is the superset of all committers and repos that have been imported to GitClear.
-It will look like this in the team list.
+GitClear automatically creates and maintains a default team called "All Contributors," which is the superset of all committers and repos that have been imported to GitClear.
+It will look like this on the Settings -> Teams page.

 Since GitClear uses the All Contributors team as the single source of truth about all of the entity's work that is happening, it is not possible to modify the Repos or Contributors that are automatically added to the All Contributors team as work is processed.